KosyTeam/KosyWayfireIntegration/README.md

 # Kosy Wayfire Integration
 Simple plugin to integrate the Kosy enviroment with Wayfire.
 Plugin provides necessary features for Jupiter (and later also Kerberos).

+Depends on Wayfire obviously.

 ### Build and install
 meson build